LibCrowds/project-convert-a-card/README.md

 5. Submit this file to metadata services.
     - The Work Request Number for printed books in the oriental collections is 15.045.

 **Important:** If any changes are subsequently made, for example, if certain records are not able to be ingested, the associated results should be updated on the system as in step 3.
 This ensures that we can later identify the cards that still need to be processed by alternative means.

 ## Downloading images

-The analysis application can be used to download sets of images from flickr by listing their task IDs in the form at `https://analyse.libcrowds.com/<project_short_name>/download`.
-These task IDs can be found in the results CSV files.
+The analysis application can be used to download sets of images from Flickr by listing their task IDs in the form at `https://analyse.libcrowds.com/<project_short_name>/download`.
+You can visit this URL by clicking the Download Input menu link in your project dashboard.
+The task IDs can be found in the results CSV file for your project.

 So, to download all images for which a WorldCat record was not found just filter the *info_oclc* column to show blank cells only then copy the contents of the *task_id* column